HKUST-SING/PIAS-Software/README.md

 </code></pre>

 ## Usage
-PIAS packet tagging module exports two types of configurations interfaces: a sysfs file to control flow table and several sysctl interfaces to configure priority parameters (see `params.h` for their definitions).
+PIAS packet tagging module exports two types of configurations interfaces: a sysfs file to control flow table and several sysctl interfaces to configure priority parameters (see `params.h` and `params.c` for their definitions).

 To print the information of all flows in current flow table:
 <pre><code>$ echo -n print > /sys/module/pias/parameters/param_table_operation<br/>